firebase/quickstart-ios/performance/SwiftUIPerformanceQuickstart/PerformanceExample/README.md

 The app is centered around image tasks: download, classify, saliency map, and upload.
 Downloading and uploading images is a common developer task.
 Classifying the image and generating a saliency map are tasks that might be more popular now with the success of computer vision algorithms.
-Classifying the image consists of providing categories to which the image belongs, while generating a saliency map consists of producing a map that identifies the parts of an image most likely to draw attention.
+Classifying the image consists of providing categories to which the image belongs.
+A saliency map identifies the parts of an image most likely to draw attention.

 Network requests are automatically traced by Performance Monitoring, while custom traces are used to measure the classification task.